There is a groundswell of well-intentioned, but unfounded faith in social media as the cure-all for the lack of mission-driven design discipline.

 Know where your audience is listening: There may be more relevant platforms than Facebook Twitter through which to share your message and engage your supports.
 Seek out opportunities for opinion columns, editorial opportunities, and sharing expert insight that can be published in business journals and blogs.
 Have conversations.
 Be an advocate who listens as much as you talk.

-Understand Your Audience’s Aspirations
+Understand Your Audience’s Goals

 Know your audience to make them part of your mission.
 At any time, you will have multiple audiences who perceive your cause as meaningful, but who have different ideas of what it means to them.